Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

 A restricted model $\mathcal{Q},$ such as a strictly semiparametric or fully parametric model, will sometimes place equality constraints on the aligned conditionals or marginals of $P$ and thus will lead to a semi or fully parametric model $\mathcal{P}$.
 Importantly, a non-parametric model $ \mathcal{Q}$ may or may not result in a non-parametric model $\mathcal{P}$.
-This distinction stems from the fact that, as illustrated in \autoref {example:transporting} scenario (iii.a) below, the very existence of a common distribution $Q$ aligning certain non-variation independent conditionals or marginals with those from different data sources may impose equality restrictions on the coarsened data law.
+This distinction stems from the fact that, as illustrated in \cref {example:transporting} scenario (iii) below, the very existence of a common distribution $Q$ aligning certain conditionals or marginals with those from different data sources may impose equality restrictions on the observed data law.

-Letting $\mathcal{C}$ denote the collection of assumed alignments, we refer to the triplet $\left( \mathcal{Q},\mathcal{P},\mathcal{C}\right) $ as the fused-data model and to the quintuplet $\left( \mathcal{Q},\mathcal{P}, \mathcal{C}\text{\thinspace },\psi ,\varphi \right) $ as the fused-data-with identified-parameter-framework.
-In what follows we use the shorthand fused-data framework to mean a fused-data-with-identified-target parameter framework.
-Fused-data frameworks are broad enough to encompass numerous, if not the majority of, inferential tasks involving individual-level data fused from two or more sources.
-This includes addressing several significant inferential tasks pertinent to causal analyses where data from multiple sources are combined as illustrated in examples \ref{example:tsiv-lsm} and \ref{example:transporting} below.
-In particular, it includes settings integrating data from epidemiological studies with diverse designs, such as prospective cohorts and retrospective case-control or case-only studies.
-Example \autoref{example:transporting} below illustrates its applicability in these contexts.
-Additionally, the framework applies to studies dealing with mismeasured variables supplemented with validation studies that record both the true variables and the mismeasured ones. \autoref {example:disease-prevalence} below serves as an illustration of this.
-Next, we explore these motivating examples.
-Subsequently, in \autoref {subsec:alignment-assumptions} we formally define a fused-data framework.
+Letting $\mathcal{C}$ denote the collection of assumed alignments, we refer to the triplet $\left( \mathcal{Q},\mathcal{P},\mathcal{C}\right) $ as a fused-data model and to the quintuplet $\left( \mathcal{Q},\mathcal{P}, \mathcal{C}\text{\thinspace },\psi ,\varphi \right) $ as a fused-data framework.
+Fused-data frameworks are broad enough to encompass numerous fused-data applications.
+These include causal analysis combining data from multiple sources as in examples \ref{example:tsiv-lsm} and \ref{example:transporting} below.
+In particular, it includes integrating data from prospective cohorts and retrospective case-control or case-only studies. \cref{example:transporting} below illustrates its applicability in these contexts.
+It additionally encompasses studies with mismeasured variables supplemented with external validation studies as in \cref {example:disease-prevalence} below.

+In any data fusion application, each assumed alignment must be well-justified.
+This must be done on a case-by-case basis, taking into account substantive underpinnings and the sampling designs operating in each source.
+Our paper does not aim to discuss best practices for conducting such analyses.
+Instead, we assume that the analyst has already defined the problem as a fused-data framework; we provide a general theory of inference about the scalar summary of interest $\varphi(P)$ from that starting point onwards.
+All our results can be applied to a multivariate $\varphi(P)$ by applying them component wise.